kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 At least, the case above with the sidenotes would work without extra wrappers — we would only need to mention the previous item.

 We would still not have the ability to cross-reference elements in both ways — I don’t think we can target things inside those absolutely positioned elements from our references, and there could be other limitations, or maybe even other workarounds — but unlocking the DOM-order-dependent targeting for absolutely positioned elements would be tremendously helpful.

+If you have your thoughts on this topic as well, it would be nice if you would write them down in [an issue about this](https://github.com/w3c/csswg-drafts/issues/8165#issuecomment-1469912952).

 ## Conclusion